 - Extremely deep states of outrospection - This can be described as states of contemplation which feel almost forcibly directed towards contemplating the society we live in, the nature of existence, our place in the universe and other general philosophical thoughts regarding “the bigger picture”.

 Psilocin presents a full and complete array of possible visual enhancements which generally include:

 - Increased visual acuity

 - Enhanced pattern recognition

-- Visual drifting (Melting, Flowing, Breathing and morphing) - In comparison to other psychedelics this effect can be described as highly detailed, slow and smooth in motion and static in their appearance.
+- Visual drifting (melting, flowing, breathing and morphing) - In comparison to other psychedelics, this effect can be described as highly detailed, slow and smooth in motion and static in its appearance.

 - After images

 - Scenery slicing